Changing the Future, a Story

 She scrambled to get out of the ground swallowing her.

 I ran, lunged, landed on my stomach, and missed one of her outstretched hands by inches.
 The hole widened and threatened to take me too until I crawled backward.

 Thunder boomed where storm clouds churned and rumbled.

-Heat suddenly blanketed my front side as a bolt of lightning struck the center of the hole.
-I felt an explosion in my eyes and skull as a plume of green light erupted from the hole.
+Heat blanketed me as a bolt of lightning struck the center of the hole.
+There was an explosion in my skull as a plume of green light erupted from the hole.
 Electricity filled the air.
-My eyes and head throbbed; fire tore inside my lungs.
-The air cooled and the rain started.
-I lay on the ground for almost a minute before the pain lessened and allowed me to think, to remember, to see again.
-I scrambled on my belly close to the edge of the sinkhole and called Vree’s name.
+My head throbbed; fire tore inside my lungs.
+Heavy rain fell and cooled the air.
+I fell to my hands and knees, scrambled to the edge of the sinkhole, and called Vree’s name.

 I did not care if the hole widened and I fell in too.

 Green light emanated inside, far at the bottom.